bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/ANSWERS.md

     Machine code or machine language is a set of instructions executed by a computer's CPU.
 Higher-level languages or assembly languages are translated into executable machine code by compilers, assemblers and linkers.
 Machine code are so unreadable.

 3. Why is 3D performance so much higher with a graphics card than without?
+    Graphics card provides a GPU, with thousands of computational cores, it works as a ancillary CPU, which reduces the load of CPU and let CPU to work on its usual tasks.

 4. Suggest the role that graphics cards play in machine learning: